DescriptionTools to investigate how demographic parameters, populations genetics and abiotic conditions affect the rate of adaptation

 Descriptionis a skilled FASTQ read simulation tool, flexible, portable (does not need a reference sequence) and tunable in terms of sequence complexity.
 XS handles Ion Torrent, Roche-454, Illumina and ABI-SOLiD simulation sequencing types.
 It has several running modes, depending on the time and memory available, and is aimed at testing computing infrastructures, namely cloud computing of large-scale projects, and testing FASTQ compression algorithms.
 Moreover, XS offers the possibility of simulating the three main FASTQ components individually (headers, DNA sequences and quality-scores).

 DescriptionArtificial Life Framework (ALF) aims at simulating the entire range of evolutionary forces that act on genomes: nucleotide, codon, or amino acid substitution (under simple or mixture models), indels, GC-content amelioration, gene duplication, gene loss, gene fusion, gene fission, genome rearrangement, lateral gene transfer (LGT), or speciation.
 ALF is available as a stand-alone application and a user-friendly yet powerful web interface.

 How to use this tool

-- Select your desired software resource attributes in the Select Attributes pane in one of two ways:
+- Select your desired simulator attributes in the Select attributes to compare pane in one of two ways:

 - Navigate the attribute tree